John Connaughton

 Patrick John Connaughton (23 September 1949 – 12 November 2022) was an English professional footballer who played as a goalkeeper.
 He played 387 league and cup games in a 16-year career.
-He also represented England at youth level on three occasions.
+On three occasions, he also represented England at youth level.

-Connaughton began his career at Manchester United, turning professional in 1966, but made just three first team appearances in April 1972.
-He also played two games on loan at Halifax Town in 1969, and played 25 games on loan at Torquay United in 1971–72.
-He joined Sheffield United in October 1972 for a £15,000 fee, but only played 12 games for the club before he transferred to Port Vale in May 1974.
-He established himself in the first team, and made 218 appearances, picking up the club's Player of the Year award in 1974–75.
+Connaughton began his career at Manchester United, turning professional in 1966, but made just three first-team appearances in April 1972.
+He also played two games on loan at Halifax Town in 1969 and played 25 games on loan at Torquay United in 1971–72.
+He joined Sheffield United in October 1972 for a £15,000 fee but only played 12 games for the club before he transferred to Port Vale in May 1974.
+He established himself in the first-team and made 218 appearances, picking up the club's Player of the Year award in 1974–75.
 He joined Altrincham in 1980 for an enormously successful two-year spell, picking up championship medals for the Alliance Premier League in 1979–80 and 1980–81, winners medals in the Conference League Cup and Cheshire Senior Cup, and runners-up medals in the Conference League Cup and FA Trophy.

 Career

 Manchester United

-Connaughton joined the Manchester United groundstaff in January 1965, signing as an apprentice in May the same year.
+Connaughton joined the Manchester United groundstaff in January 1965, signing as an apprentice in May.
 He turned professional in October 1966, but would have to wait almost six years for his United debut, despite playing three games for England youth in 1967 and 1968.
 In the meantime he was loaned to Halifax Town and to Torquay United.

 His Manchester United debut finally came on 4 April 1972 in a First Division game against Sheffield United at Bramall Lane, a 1–1 draw.
 He played two further games that month, in defeats to Leicester City and Manchester City; the defeat in the Manchester derby came at Old Trafford.
-However United had a wide variety of goalkeeping talent in Alex Stepney, Jimmy Rimmer, Harry Gregg, David Gaskell and Pat Dunne; this meant Connaughton played only three first-team matches for the club.
+However, United had a wide variety of goalkeeping talent in Alex Stepney, Jimmy Rimmer, Harry Gregg, David Gaskell and Pat Dunne; this meant Connaughton played only three first-team matches for the club.